The Hong Kong Police Force has distinguished itself as one of the oldest, yet most modern, police forces in the world.

 The Service Quality Wing is responsible for spearheading initiatives to improve services provided to both the public and members of the Force and steer excellence in service delivery and quality management Force-wide.
 The Wing comprises three branches: the Performance Review Branch (PRB), the Research and Inspections Branch (RIB) and the Complaints and Internal Investigations Branch (C&IIB).

-The PRB is responsible for developing the Force Strategic Management Framework, staffing the cyclic Strategic Directions, promoting the Force values and implementing the Force Strategy on Quality of Service.
+The PRB is responsible for developing the Force Strategic Management Framework, staffing the cyclic Strategic Directions, promoting the Force values, including national identity, and implementing the Force Strategy on Quality of Service.

-The RIB is responsible for co-ordinating all general inspection activities across the organisation as well as conducting thematic studies on issues that may impact on the operation, managementand image of the Force.
+The RIB is responsible for co-ordinating general inspection activities across the organisation as well as conducting thematic studies on issues that may impact on the operation, management and image of the Force.

 Finance, Administration and Planning: The Finance Wing is responsible for the management of financial resources, stores and procurement management, forensic accounting and internal audit of the Force.
 The Administration Wing looks after the management of civilian staff and Force establishment matters.
 The Planning and Development Branch (P&D) strategically plans and manages all property of the Force.
 Through monitoring infrastructural and territorial development plus population growth in Hong Kong and the evolving operational needs of the Force, the P&D plans, designs and augments existing and future Police buildings and facilities to meet public expectation and promote sustainable development.
 It oversees large-scale accommodation improvement or reprovision programmes to ensure capacity enhancement, uplift in the standards, functions and security of workplaces to elevate operational efficiency.

-National Security: The National Security Department (NSD) is responsible for collecting and analysing intelligence and information concerning national security; planning, coordinating and enforcing measures and operations for safeguarding national security; investigating offences endangering national security; conducting counter-interference investigation and national security review; carrying out tasks of safeguarding national security assigned by the Committee for Safeguarding National Security of the HKSAR; performing other duties and functions necessary for the enforcement of the National Security Law; and to prevent, suppress and punish acts and activities endangering national security in accordance with the Safeguarding National Security Ordinance, to maintain prosperity and stability of the HKSAR.
+National Security: The National Security Department (NSD) is responsible for handling intelligence concerning national security; planning, co-ordinating and enforcing measures and operations for safeguarding national security; investigating offences endangering national security; conducting counter-interference investigation and national security review; running relevant promotion and education activities; carrying out tasks of safeguarding national security assigned by the Committee for Safeguarding National Security of the HKSAR; performing other duties and functions necessary for the enforcement of the National Security Law; and to prevent, suppress and punish acts and activities endangering national security in accordance with the Safeguarding National Security Ordinance and its subsidiary legislation, to maintain prosperity and stability of the HKSAR.